smusali/gitco/README.md

 This creates a `gitco-config.yml` file in your current directory.

-**Note:** The CLI framework, configuration management, and logging system are now implemented.
+**Note:** The CLI framework, configuration management, logging system, and CI pipeline are now implemented.
 Full functionality will be added in subsequent commits.

 ### 2. Configure Your Repositories
 Edit `gitco-config.yml` to add your repositories: